eriegin96/havenly-be/API_DOCUMENTATION.md

 API List is in `api.json`.
 Import to Hoppscotch to use it.

 - After logged in as user or admin, copy token
-- Right click on folder havenly on the right side bar, click on 'Properties', click 'Authorization'
+- Right click on folder vietstay on the right side bar, click on 'Properties', click 'Authorization'
 - Paste the token in to 'Token' field
 - If logged in as 'user', you can call Users API
 - If logged in as 'admin, you can call Admin API